StepS-/MyWormNET/readme.txt

 - Finalized the WHO command (now properly gets an one-user or one-channel list)
 - Ability to kick users from the server by using the KICK or KILL command with an optional reason (available for ops and above)
 - Ability to kick every non-owner from the server by using the KICKALL command (available for owners)
-- Ability to prank users by using the PRANK command (available for halfops and above)
+- Ability to prank users by using the PRANK command (available for ops and above)
 - Ability to mute or unmute users by using the MUTE or UNMUTE commands (available for halfops and above)
 - Ability to make an announcement (channel notice on behalf of the server) by using the ANNOUNCE command (available for halfops and above)
 - Ability to sendraw a message on behalf of users and you by using the SENDRAW command (available for owners)